mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 ## General web framework resources
 * "[What is a web framework?](http://www.jeffknupp.com/blog/2014/03/03/what-is-a-web-framework/)"
   by [Jeff Knupp](https://twitter.com/jeffknupp)
-  is a in-depth explanation of what a web framework is and their relation to web servers.
+  is an in-depth explanation of what a web framework is and their relation to web servers.

 * Check out the answer to the